hailingfang/documentation/file-layout-markup-language/file-layout-markup-language.rst

 Syntax
 ==================

-An FLML description is composed of FLML statments.
-Each statment is formatted as either :code:`[square-bracket-part] <angled-bracket-part> (round-parenthese-part)` or :code:`[square-bracket-part] {curly-bracket-part} (round-parenthese-part)`.
+An FLML description is composed of FLML sentences.
+Each sentence is formatted as either :code:`[square-bracket-part] <angled-bracket-part> (round-parenthese-part)` or :code:`[square-bracket-part] {curly-bracket-part} (round-parenthese-part)`.

 The primarily role of the
-:code:`square-bracket-part` part is to describe the number of unit.
-The :code:`angled-bracket-part` is used to recorde the unit type(or say data type).
-And the last part, within :code:`round-parenthese-part` is make up of several labels, in form :code:`label="value"`.
+:code:`square-bracket-part` part is to describe the number of :code:`block`.
+The :code:`angled-bracket-part` is used to recorde the :code:`block` type(or say data type).
+And the last part, within :code:`round-parenthese-part` is made up of several labels, in form :code:`label=value`.
 These labels and their values are used to descirbe the :code:`[] ()` part. :code:`curly-bracket-part` is made up of FLML statments.

 Using a modified BNF grammar notation.
 Which can be defined as::